Utah Utes men's basketball: Krystkowiak leads the Utes into the Pac-12

 On April 3, 2011, the University of Utah announced Larry Krystkowiak would take over the head coaching position as the Utes transition in the inaugural season of the newly expanded Pac-12.
-Krystkowiak, who is a former NBA player and coach, in his previous NCAA head coaching position, he spent two seasons with his alma mater of Montana (2004–06), leading the Grizzlies to Big Sky Conference tournament wins and NCAA tournament appearances in both seasons.
+Krystkowiak, a former NBA player and coach, in his previous NCAA head coaching position spent two seasons with his alma mater of Montana (2004–06), leading the Grizzlies to Big Sky Conference tournament wins and NCAA tournament appearances in both seasons.
 In 2006 the Grizzlies beat a heavily favored Nevada team for Krystkowiak's only NCAA tournament victory as a head coach, before joining the Utes.

 Overall, Krystkowiak had compiled a record of 42–20 as an NCAA Division I head coach before moving on to coach with the Milwaukee Bucks and New Jersey Nets.

 Krystkowiak took charge of a depleted Utah roster which lost 8 players in the wake of his hiring.
 In their first season under Krystokwiak's charge, the 2011–2012 Utes would struggle to a 6–25 record including a 3–15 mark against Pac-12 opponents.
 This season saw the dismissal of star player Josh "Jiggy" Watkins.
 The 2011–2012 Utes were led in scoring by Jason Washburn and Chris Hines.

-After what would go down as one of the worst seasons in Utah Basketball history, Krystkowiak and his staff got to work installing their own system.
-The 2012 recruiting class saw Utah sign players who would become major parts of the system in 6'5" SF/SG Dakrai Tucker, 5'9" PG Brandon Taylor, 6'11 C Dallin Bachynski, and a host of other signings.
+After what would go down as one of the worst seasons in Utah basketball history, Krystkowiak and his staff got to work installing their own system.
+The 2012 recruiting class saw Utah sign players who would become major parts of the system in 6'5" SF/SG Dakrai Tucker, 5'9" PG Brandon Taylor, 6'11 C Dallin Bachynski, and other signings.
 The biggest of these signings, though, would prove to be the highly touted West Jordan High School product Jordan Loveridge.
 Having received offers from multiple programs nationally, Loveridge skipped the likes of BYU, Colorado, and Utah State for the Utes.
 At the time of his signing, Loveridge was ranked 12th in ESPNU's list of the top 50 recruits in the West for the 2012 graduating class.